reactivesw/customer-web/docs/code_structure.md

 * `index.html`: this is the html file working as a root container for Vue components.
 * `main.ts`: this is the project entry file that creates the root Vue component and renders it inside the `index.html`.
-* `assets\`: this folder stores static assets.
+* `assets/`: this folder stores static assets.
-* `components\`: this folder has the components used in view pages.
+* `components/`: this folder has the components used in view pages.
-* `infrastructure\`: this folder has the infrastructure code for router, store, i18n and api clients.
+* `infrastructure/`: this folder has the infrastructure code for router, store, i18n and api clients.
-* `router_views`: this folder contains the page level components that are used by router configuration.
+* `router_views/`: this folder contains the page level components that are used by router configuration.
-* `sytles`: the folder has scss style files.
+* `sytles/`: the folder has scss style files.

-Prefer using absolute path('src/') instead of relative path('../../') with import statements.
+Prefer using absolute path(`'src/'`) instead of relative path(`'../../'`) with import statements.
+Both webpack and Typescript support the path alias to use absolute path.

 # 3. App Entry and Router
 ## 3.1.
 The Entry